 • Company size and industry

-• Challenges and goals
+• Goals and challenges

 • Decision-making process

-• Preferred communication and content format
+• Preferred channels and content formats

-Step 4: Validate and refine
+Step 4: Validate with sales, marketing, and support teams

 These terms might sound similar, but they focus on different people in the buying process.
 Here’s a simple way to break it down: